orbitaldot/UTMC/README.md

 2. For "Original File", pick the data.win file of your UNDERTALE installation (which, on Windows, should be in `C:\Program Files (x86)\Steam\steamapps\common\Undertale`).
 3. For "XDelta patch", choose "UTMC.XDelta" from this download.
 4. Click "Apply Patch" and let the patcher do its thing.

+> [!CAUTION]
+> Before running the game, backup your Undertale save files just in case (look up other guides for this)

 <img src="images/lava.png" width="320">